martykube/Vertx-TCP-Event-Bus-Bridge-Example/README.md

 Start Vertx with "gradle execute".
 This process publishes to the event bus.

-Then try to subscribe to the event bus with client.py.
+Then try to subscribe to the event bus over the TCP bridge with client.py.

-The vertx instance should have the following stack trace
+The vertx instance should have the following stack trace:

 ```